 If none of the described alternatives to chill your Thai girl down works, you don’t have another choice but to simply run away.
 Running away doesn’t have to mean verbally, but physically!
 Yes you heard right Thai girls can get so furious and mad at you that you should run away from her.
 I had this situation twice during my first year in Bangkok.

-The second time I made the experience with an extremely angry Thai girl was at around midnight in Huai Kwang, Bangkok.
-I just went out to buy some snack at the 7-eleven and just while leaving the shop there was this Thai girl I had sex with just once (wouldn’t call it one-night stand as it was during noon).
-So there she stood in front of me, looking at me and as she remembered she began yelling things like I had never given her money (she didn’t ask for some when we met) and that I should go to hell and stuff.
-Then she furiously swung around with her umbrella as if she wants to beat me up with it.
-I went back to the 7-eleven where they had taken notice of the situation as well.
-An employee went out and tried to calm her down, some of the motorcycle drivers came to help.
+The second time I made the experience with an extremely angry Thai girl was at around midnight in Huai Khwang, Bangkok.
+I just went out to buy some snack at the 7-Eleven and just while leaving the shop there was that Thai girl I had sex with just once (wouldn’t even call it a one-night stand as it was during noon).
+So there she stood in front of me, looking at me and as she remembered she began yelling things like I had never given her money (she didn’t ask for it when we met) and that I should go to hell and stuff.
+Then she furiously swung her umbrella as if she wanted to beat me up with it.
+I went back to the 7-Eleven where they had taken notice of the situation as well.
+An employee went out and tried to calm her down, some of the motorbike drivers came to help too.
 Yes, that’s right, sometimes even Thai guys help Farangs.
 As I went out again she still shouted at me bad things but at least that was about it.
 One of the motorcycle drivers laughed and said to me “mao” means she’s drunk.
 I guessed so, and she was probably mad about something else and just found a reason in me to express her feelings.